dotstudio01/mcl_ros/README.md

 # Monte Carlo Localition Using Landmark Map
-**This is the implementation of Monte Carlo localization used in landmark learning.
+** This is the implementation of Monte Carlo localization used in landmark learning.

-As described in the ICCV 2015 paper **PoseNet: A Convolutional Network for Real-Time 6-DOF Camera Relocalization** Alex Kendall, Matthew Grimes and Roberto Cipolla [http://mi.eng.cam.ac.uk/projects/relocalisation/]

 ## Getting Started